- Pierre Morel

 Of course, Neeson isn’t playing a middle-aged version of techno-stomping action hero Jason Bourne; Matt Damon wouldn’t dare relinquish his title so willingly.
-Rather, his name is Bryan Mills, an ex-CIA “preventor” that’s given up his license to kill and life of international travel to be near his daughter Kim (Maggie Grace), though she lives with her mother Lenore (Famke Janssen) in her stepdad’s mansion.
+Rather, his name is Bryan Mills, an ex-CIA “preventor” who’s given up his license to kill and life of international travel to be near his daughter Kim (Maggie Grace), though she lives with her mother Lenore (Famke Janssen) in her stepdad’s mansion.
 On her birthday, Kim gets a horsie and a party and lots more, but she also wants to go to Paris on vacation with her friend.
 Bryan doesn’t think it’s a good idea, and when your former superspy dad advises against something, you should really listen.

 Because he loves his little girl, he agrees to the trip.
-First thing off the plane Kim and her friend virtually ask to be kidnapped when they share a cab with a strange man, who proceeds to ask them questions about where they’re staying and so forth, which Kim and her friend willingly answer without a hint of suspicion.
+First thing off the plane, Kim and her friend virtually ask to be kidnapped when they share a cab with a strange man, who proceeds to ask them questions about where they’re staying and so forth, which Kim and her friend willingly answer without a hint of suspicion.
 Kim’s French holiday turns out pretty lousy when she’s later kidnapped by Albanian sex traffickers.
-Luckily, she made a call to daddy before she was ripped away from the phone.
+Luckily, she made a call to Daddy before she was ripped away from the phone.

 Bryan knows the score.
-A few telephone calls to his former associates later and he’s hot on the trail of bad guys doing scummy things.
+A few telephone calls to his former associates later, and he’s hot on the trail of bad guys doing scummy things.
 Unlike the aforementioned Bourne, Neeson’s character has some emotional involvement beyond saving his own skin.
-He’s on a desperate search using harsh skills any parent of a kidnapped child wish they had.
+He’s on a desperate search, using harsh skills any parent of a kidnapped child wishes they had.
 While outsmarting local authorities, he tears into the Parisian underworld and leaves few alive to tell the tale.
 He kills without compunction in a perilous search to find his daughter, and while normally such unrelenting remorselessness might turn off some viewers, we never blame Bryan for his extreme prejudice.

-Luc Besson produced the film and co-wrote the script with his longtime writing partner Robert Mark Kamen.
-Together they’ve assembled a catalog of sometimes-commendable loud movies with little brains, ranging from The Fifth Element to The Transporter franchise.
+Luc Besson produced the film and co-wrote the script with his longtime writing partner, Robert Mark Kamen.
+Together, they’ve assembled a catalog of sometimes-commendable loud movies with little brains, ranging from The Fifth Element to The Transporter franchise.
 Occasionally, an actioner with some heart slips in, such as Léon: The Professional.
 And since Besson has all but retired from directing himself, it’s surprising that former cinematographer Pierre Morel (District 13) should bring a film with such feeling.
 Granted, you won’t be reaching for tissues by the end, however, the writing and direction absorbs us enough to make us care, which is more than can be said for most action movies nowadays.